Sharanya-create/100-days-of-code/log.md

 **Link(s) to work**: would upload after completion

-### Day 59: Coursera assignment and Number Luck game date:14-7-2020
+### Day 59: Coursera assignment and Number Luck game and my profile date:14-7-2020

 **Today's Progress**: Coded on a coursera assignment on ML to detect house pricing for given number of bedrooms using tensorflow-keras and numpy.
 Along with this i made a game program named as number luck game using random library of python.
+As well as coded on the template of 3rd project page.

 **Thoughts**: I always wanted to learn ML and AI and now feeling great after writing a program on ML using python tensorflow and numpy.
 Platform used for coding: Google colab and jupyter notebook.